Time-dependent relaxed magnetohydrodynamics -- inclusion of cross helicity constraint using phase-space action: Introduction

+In Sec.~\ref{sec:Intro2} we first review the IMHD equations and define the infinite-dimensional configuration space of the CSL.
+In Subsec.~\ref{sec:IMHDmicro},we review the microscopic holonomic constraints of IMHD and give an elementary interpretation of them as a Lie symmetry.
+In Subsec.~\ref{sec:FIhel}, we list IMHD macroscopic global invariants, and in Subsec.~\ref{sec:Relax} we explain their relation to the RxMHD concept: in summary, we modify ideal dynamics by relaxing the continua of local, holonomic constraints on $p$ and $\vec{B}$, replacing this infinity of constraints with a finite set of global constraints to conserve a few IMHD global invariants, which is our \emph{definition} of relaxation.

-In Sec.~\ref{sec:GenCSL} we present a representation for a Configuration-Space Lagrangian (CSL) for fluids similar to that used in \cite{Dewar_70}, which allows for arbitrary arrays of both holonomically constrained and free fields and thus forms an appropriately general starting point for developing our relaxation formalism.
-This allows the integrations by parts to give Euler--Lagrange equations from Hamilton's Principle to be reused, rather than having to adapt them to different scenarios.
+In Sec.~\ref{sec:GenCSL} we present a representation for a general CSL (see Subsec.~\ref{sec:HamPrelim}) for fluids which allows for arbitrary arrays of both holonomically constrained and free fields (the continuum analogs of the $q^{\rm holo}$ and $q^{\rm free}$ generalized coordinates above), thus forming an appropriately general starting point for developing our relaxation formalism.
+This allows the integrations by parts to derive general Euler--Lagrange equations from Hamilton's Principle to be reused in different scenarios, rather than redoing the integrations by parts each time.

-As an example of the use of this formalism, in Sec.~\ref{sec:IMHDCSL} we derive the equation of motion, in momentum-conservation form, from the IMHD Lagrangian.
-However, we also show that adding to this Lagrangian what should be a redundant constraint term can give physically incorrect Euler--Lagrange equations.
-This unsatisfactory property of the CSL is the main motivation for developing the Phase-Space Lagrangian (PSL) approach as an alternative.
+As an example of the use of this formalism, in Subsec.~\ref{sec:IMHDCSL} we derive the standard equation of motion in momentum-conservation form, using the IMHD Lagrangian.
+However, we also show that adding to this Lagrangian a cross-helicity constraint term, which should be redundant as it is preserved under IMHD time evolution, gives physically \emph{incorrect} Euler--Lagrange equations.
+This unsatisfactory property of the CSL is the main motivation for developing the PSL approach as a successful alternative for constructing our variational relaxation theory.

-In Sec.~\ref{sec:GenPSL} we derive and motivate the Phase-Space Lagrangian (PSL) approach that is the formal basis of our variational relaxation theory.
-We derive the corresponding Hamiltonian in terms of a canonical momentum density, and then make a noncanonical change of momentum variable to replace it with an Eulerian velocity field $\vec{u}$, forming a phase-space Lagrangian, \eqref{eq:PSLnc}, in terms of $\vec{u}$ and the Lagrangian velocity field $\vec{v}$.
-This is applied to the IMHD Hamiltonian with a cross-helicity constraint term.
-Although this constraint breaks the identification of $\vec{u}$ with $\vec{v}$, it is shown that $\vec{u}$ is the physical flow velocity, while $\vec{v}$ is relegated to the role of a relabeling field.
+In Sec.~\ref{sec:GenPSL} we derive and motivate the PSL (see Subsec.~\ref{sec:HamPrelim}) approach: In Subsec.~\ref{sec:Canonical} we derive the IMHD Hamiltonian as defined on the phase space $\vec{x},\bm{\pi}$, where $\bm{\pi}$ is a canonical momentum density.
+In Subsec.~\ref{sec:StdForm}, we then make a change of variable $\bm{\pi} = \rho\vec{u}$, the Hamiltonian now being defined on the \emph{non}canonical, $\vec{x},\vec{u}$ phase space.